mkohler/cython_swig/README.rst

     Then later, when I saw

     Show generated code from SWIG and Cython.

-When you look under the covers, it is *still* magic.
+    When you look under the covers, it is STILL magic.

     It's not like I could re-create SWIG or Cython.

     Which brings me to fear.

 Fear
 ====